-1. CANDIDATES TO ENSURE THEIR ELIGIBILITIY FOR THE EXAMINATION:
+CANDIDATES TO ENSURE THEIR ELIGIBILITIY FOR THE EXAMINATION:

+All candidates (male/female/transgender) are requested to carefully read the Rules of Combined Geo-Scientist Examination notified by the Government (Ministry of Mines) and the Notice of Examination derived from these Rules.
 Candidates applying for the Examination should ensure that they fulfill all eligibility conditions for admission to the Examination.
 Their admission at all the stages of the Examination will be purely provisional subject to satisfying the prescribed eligibility conditions.